KYW-TV: News operation

 CBS News Philadelphia became the full-time branding of KYW-TV's news operation on April 12, 2023, coinciding with a shift from the longtime Eyewitness News format to a more community-based focus, featuring more in-depth reporting.
 The rebranding was part of a larger-scale rebranding of CBS-owned stations; KYW-TV uses a green version of the CBS stations' graphics package, in part as a nod to the Philadelphia Eagles, but also serving to distinguish the station from other television news entities that primarily use blue.

 On August 31, 2023, CBS News Philadelphia NOW on The CW Philly aired its final broadcast on WPSG due to the station and several other CBS-owned CW affiliates dropping the network and becoming independent stations the next day, September 1.
 The station continues to air an hour-long newscast, but it is now fully produced by KYW and airs weeknights at 8 p.m.

+On December 19, 2025, just one month after announcing it on air, longtime morning and noon anchor and former consumer reporter Jim Donovan retired after 39 years in broadcasting, 22 of which were with KYW-TV.
+Before he retired, he was officially awarded the Guinness World Record for having the largest collection of socks with a total of 1,531 pairs, most of which were sent to him by the station's viewers.